 - Staying within the walls of one of Europe’s most iconic historical sites, Granada’s Alhambra fortress, and being able to stroll around the grounds after the tourist hordes have left feels like an exclusive experience and that it certainly is.
 The only way to do this is to stay in the luxury Parador de Granada, something which makes it one of Andalusia’s and Spain’s most desired hotels and so, unless you are lucky, it can be extremely difficult to find a room there without booking months in advance.
 THE ACCOMMODATION: The accommodation is in a beautifully atmospheric medieval building, a building which was once part of the Alhambra Mosque & Palace later converted into a convent just after the Reconquista.
 It was also once the burial place of Spain’s most famous Royal couple, King Fernando and Queen Isabel, before their remains were later moved to Granada Cathedral.
 The spot that was their resting place is still there to be seen today.
 They have double and twin rooms, some of which also come with a sofa bed to sleep one extra person if needed.
 There are also 5 suites at the hotel, around 40 metres square they have a separate living room READ MORE

 - Most famous former guest: Orson Welles.
 Parador de Cardona is a towering, 9th century era, hilltop fortress near Barcelona now converted into a beautifully atmospheric, modern luxury hotel.
 It is seen as the most important medieval fortress in Catalonia and one of the most important in Spain, the strategic setting allowing jaw dropping views and the castle itself still retaining a strong historical ambience.
 THE ACCOMMODATION: They have a choice of rooms; doubles, twins and triples and some large double suites.
 The rooms are spacious, clean and comfortable and furnished in a generally modern, quite minimalist style.
-Check your options on the booking page here.
 The building as a whole is incredibly impressive and steeped in Catalan history, and though the rooms are of a high standard and have some historical details here and there, they generally lack the medieval ambience of much of the rest of the castle.
-A wander around the grounds of Parador de Cardona as the sun sets is the best way to soak up some of that lovely ambience, you can admire its sturdy ancient walls and towers, the romanesque Church of Sant Vicenç de Cardona and the 11th century Torre de la Minyona for READ MORE
+A wander around the grounds of Parador de Cardona as the sun sets is the best way to soak up some of that lovely ambience, you can admire its sturdy ancient walls and towers, the romanesque Church of Sant Vicenç de Cardona and the 11th century Torre de la Minyona for example with the views from the top of READ MORE

 - Castillo de Arteaga is a fabulous Neo-Gothic castle hotel near Guernica in the rolling hills of the Basque Country.
 The present day structure was built in honour of Louis-Napoléon Bonaparte, Prince Imperial of France, in the mid 19th century, on the site of a ruined castle dating from the mid 15th century.
 Its four grand towers now make a very imposing sight over the wilds of the Urdaibai Nature Reserve and its interiors are a lavish feast for the eyes, though it has been fairly recently renovated the design and decoration remain true to the historical essence.
 The castle has just 13 rooms & suites for overnight stays and so has very much an intimate, boutique hotel feel.
 It can also pleasantly feel more like a stay in the home of a long lost relative rather than a stereotypical hotel stay.
 The small number of rooms and the quality of its hospitality though means it should be booked well in advance.
 THE ACCOMMODATION: The castle’s 13 rooms are divided between standard double and twin rooms, junior suites and full suites.
 The standard rooms are anything but standard, they are spacious, comfortable and beautifully decorated, and they offer very good value READ MORE